Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 - As always, wear a helmet, but you may want to go one step further and try a full face helmet like the Bell Sanction.

-- Try to find dry soft grass which isn’t as intimidating as tarmac or concrete.
+- Try to find dry short grass which isn’t as intimidating as tarmac or concrete.

 - Introduce the feeling of riding on a hard surface gradually by riding back and forth over a level footpath.